|1. Why do I have to register to view most of the site?|

 |8.
 How do I add a link (URL) to my post so others can simply click on it?|

-To create a clickable link simply paste the URL (or whatever text you want to be linked) into the post.
-Now select (highlight) the text in the post with your mouse.
-Click the "Add Hyperlink" button on the editor toolbar and when the popup window loads asking for a URL paste in the URL, click the Ok button and you have a click-able link.
-Note: Different browsers treat this differently so be sure to read the dialogue boxes!
+To create a clickable link simply paste the URL (or type whatever text you want to be linked) into the post.
+Now select (highlight) the URL or text in the post to be a link with your mouse.
+Click the "Add Hyperlink" button on the editor toolbar and when the popup window loads asking for a URL paste in the URL, then click the Ok button and you have a click-able link.

 |9.
 I created a post in a thread, but I discovered that I need to change something in it.
 How do I do that?|